pmunts/muntsos/README.md

     Raspberry Pi 5 kernel.
-Both my Windows laptop and Dell tower running Debian Linux Bookworm are able to supply enough current to their USB-A receptacles to power up a Raspberry Pi 5 Model B with 4 GB of RAM running MuntsOS.
+Both my Windows laptop and Dell tower running Debian Linux Bookworm are able to supply enough current to their USB-A receptacles to power up a Raspberry Pi 5 Model B with 4 GB of RAM running **MuntsOS**.
 YMMV.

     Just for the fun of it, I have added the [stress-ng](https://github.com/ColinIanKing/stress-ng) extension
-    package to MuntsOS see how a Raspberry Pi 5 Model B would hold up drawing power from the Dell tower's front panel USB-A receptacle.
+    package to **MuntsOS** see how a Raspberry Pi 5 Model B would hold up drawing power from the Dell tower's front panel USB-A receptacle.

 -   9 January 2025 -- Another big milestone for the Orange Pi Zero 2W:
     USB Gadget support is working.
 The Orange Pi Zero 2W has two USB-C